 'Good plan.
 I'll see you shortly,' Hermione agreed.
 It was exactly what she had been thinking but hadn't wanted to offend her friend by suggesting it.

-She hugged Luna and ran out the door, heading for the stairs, hoping she wasn't too late and hoping, too, that no one else she knew had been injured, or worse still, killed by the Death Eaters.
+She hugged Luna and ran out of the door, heading for the stairs, hoping she wasn't too late and hoping, too, that no one else she knew had been injured or worse still killed by the Death Eaters.
 When she reached the Entrance Hall a large number of people were milling around and confusion seemed to be the main order of the day.
 The door to the Great Hall had been opened and everything was in chaos.
 It appeared that the Death Eaters had attempted to destroy the place.
 Hermione looked worriedly around the Entrance Hall trying to see if she could spot any of her friends.

 The door to the castle was open and people were running down the hill, heading towards the gates – people in dark robes and masks.
 Panic rising in her now at the thought of what might have happened to her friends, Hermione turned to see Ginny and Neville.
 Neville appeared to be injured and Ginny was helping him walk.
 Hermione was just about to go over to see if he was all right when she heard more shouting.

 Snape and Draco Malfoy were running through the Entrance Hall now, as fast as their legs could carry them.
 Malfoy looked terrified and Snape's face wore the deepest scowl Hermione had ever seen.
 Without stopping they headed for the door, apparently intent on following the others out of the school.
-As he passed her, Snape turned and looked directly at Hermione for a moment, his dark eyes glaring at her, she supposed because she had ignored his order to stay in his office and keep safe, although she still didn't understand why he had wanted her to do that.
+As he passed her, Snape turned and looked directly at Hermione for a moment, his dark eyes glaring at her, she supposed because she had ignored his order to stay in his office and keep safe although she still didn't understand why he had wanted her to do that.
 But he didn't stop or say anything to her, and a moment later he and Malfoy were gone.

 Hermione heard another shout and watched in surprise as Harry came running through the Entrance Hall chasing after Snape and Malfoy.
 The pure hatred and anger that was etched on his face scared her.
-He too didn't stop, nor did he seem to notice his friends, intent as he was on chasing down his quarry.
+He, too, didn't stop nor did he seem to notice his friends, intent as he was on chasing down his quarry.
 Hermione looked round and saw Ron coming towards her.
 She rushed over to him and gave him a huge hug, which seemed to embarrass him somewhat.
 For a moment Snape and the kiss slipped back into her mind, along with the thought that he wouldn't have been embarrassed if she had hugged him.
 She dropped the thought immediately just as she dropped her arms, leaving Ron free.